JBoudou/Itero/doc/api.md

 To identify individual poll in URL, a dedicated poll segment is added to the URL.
 This segment is always the last one.
 It consists of 9 alphanumeric characters.
-Poll segments are used both for public API URLS and for virtual URLS.
+Poll segments are used both for public API URLs and for virtual URLs.
 Examples: `/r/poll/iREs000cF` and `/a/info/count/iREs00cF`.

 Method and query